-Mr. Ahmad brings more than 35 years of global experience in corporate and investment banking having served corporate, asset management and government clients.
-His strong background in global financial and investment markets, as well as his understanding of finance and accounting, are of great value to the Board.
+Mr. Ahmad brings nearly 40 years of global experience in corporate and investment banking, having served corporate, asset management and government clients.
+His strong background in financial and investment markets, underpinned by his understanding of finance and accounting, as well as his work experience across a large number of countries in both developed and emerging economies, are of great value to the Board.